Liinkiing/laravel-blog/readme.md

 $ cd blog
 $ composer install
 $ npm install
+$ php artisan migrate
+$ php artisan db:seed
 $ php artisan serve
 ```
 and you're ready to go!
+You should have a basic database structure for your blog.
+The seeding takes care of adding users, then it adds posts with the previously created users as authors.
+Finally, it add a random range of comments to those posts (some posts can have no comments), with random authors.

 ## About Laravel